chipnbits/JCapTrack/README.md

 Most classes contain an override for the menu display information, and then implement the abstract methods for showing selection options or menu quit behavior.

 ### Phase 4 : Task 3
+*  Please note there is an error on the UML diagram and that MenuFrame is an Abstract class.
+*  Green colored AddTransactionMenu should be called TransactionEntryMenu.

+With 30 different classes involved with the project, the UML Diagram required some color coding to keep order.
+I am quite happy with the structure given by the green coded console ui package, the blue colored model package, and the purple colored persistence package.
+The main proposals that I have for refactoring focus on the orange colored gui package.
+They are as follows:

+- StringSelectionScrollPanel should be a concrete class that is a field in PortfolioSelectionPanel.
+The selection panel is actually a component of the PortfolioSelectionPanel.
+  - A JTable would have been more appropriate for the PortfolioNavigatorMenu.
+A new concrete class called SecurityTable should be made and the PortfolioNavigatorMenu should have an association with one such table.
+  - PortfolioNavigatorMenu should be a subclass of MenuFrame instead of StringSelectionPanel once a proper SecurityTable is introduced.

+- The self referencing behavior of PortfolioNavigatorMenu and SecurityMenu should be removed.
+They were the result of a parent frame keeping track of the map of open subframes in the program and passing that map to each subframe for their self removal.
+A better implementation would be to keep the Map (for example openPortfolios) only in the parent frame (PortfolioSelectionPanel) and to pass the parent object to the subframe (PortfolioNavigatorMenu).
+A new public method removeMenu() could be called by the child on the parent frame when the child closes itself, notifying the parent that it has been closed.
+The same procedure applies to the relationship between PortfolioNavigatorMenu and SecurityMenu in order to remove the self referencing of SecurityMenu.

+- CsvImportListener and TaxSlipListener can refer back to PortfolioNavigatorMenu instead of directly to portfolio since they are an element of PortfolioNavigatorMenu.

+- Likewise, TransactionTable and TransactionEntryPanel should refer back to SecurityMenu to derive their security field instead of having the direct association with Security.
+TransactionDataValidator can also refer back to TransactionEntryPanel instead of Security.
+All of these changes will greatly reduce the coupling with the model package so that it is more carefully controlled through single points of entry.